-We completed our annual qualitative indefinite lived intangible asset impairment review in the fourth quarter of 2013 and determined that our intangible assets were not impaired.
+We completed our annual qualitative indefinite lived intangible asset impairment review in the fourth quarter of 2014 and determined that our intangible assets were not impaired.

-(m) Impairment of Long-Lived Assets
+(n) Impairment of Long-Lived Assets

 We periodically evaluate the recoverability of the carrying amount of long-lived assets, which include property and equipment, as well as whenever events or changes in circumstances indicate that the carrying amount of an asset group may not be fully recoverable.
 An impairment is assessed when the undiscounted future cash flows from the use and eventual disposition of an asset group are less than its carrying value.
 If impairment is indicated, we measure the amount of the impairment loss as the amount by which the carrying amount exceeds the fair value of the asset group.
 Our fair value methodology is based on quoted market prices, if available.
 If quoted market prices are not available, an estimate of fair value is made based on prices of similar assets or other valuation techniques including present value techniques.
-We reviewed our long-lived assets over the course of 2013 and recorded an immaterial impairment charge as a component of cost of goods sold.
+We reviewed our long-lived assets over the course of 2014 and 2013 and recorded an immaterial impairment charge as a component of cost of goods sold during 2013; there was no impairment of our long-lived assets during 2014.

-(n) Revenue Recognition
+(o) Revenue Recognition